Sleeping During Pregnancy

 - Sleep apnea - Try sleeping elevated from the waist up to help you breathe more easily.

 - You get too hot during the night - Try sleeping on a mattress and pillow with better airflow.
-We recommend our Purple Hybrid Premier 3 mattress and our Purple Harmony Pillow to help keep you cool at night.

 - Active Baby - Try a few relaxation techniques or a calming activity an hour before bed to help you and your growing baby wind down for the night.